 6. Which area should I stay in for the best access to major attractions?

 If you're planning to cover major attractions like the Santiago de Compostela Cathedral, the Tower of Hercules, and the Cíes Islands, staying in Santiago de Compostela or A Coruña would be ideal.
-These cities offer excellent transport links to other parts of Galicia, making them convenient bases for exploration.
+These cities provide excellent transport links to other parts of Galicia, making them convenient bases for exploration.
 For beach lovers, towns like Sanxenxo and Baiona offer beautiful coastal accommodations.